 How does my city request a project?
-To request a project, it’s required that the Mayor submits a letter to the Street Committee listing the streets, priority, length of the street, and type of work.
+To request a project, the Mayor must sign and submit a letter requesting a project to the Street Committee listing the streets, priority, length of the street, and type of work.
 The letter should also describe the economic or public benefit of the proposed project.

 Are any city matching funds required to construct a project?
 For cities with populations over 25,000 people, a 10% match is required.
 For all other cities, no match is required.

 How much funding can we request?
 The Street Committee has adopted a rule limiting the amount of State Aid City Street funds to a maximum of $250,000 for overlay projects and $400,000 for design projects (such as a street widening or a bridge project).
 For a typical overlay project, this is about 1.3 to 1.8 miles of overlay.
 So in addition to any required matching funds, cities would be responsible for the costs above this cap or the scope of the project would need to be reduced.

 Does this program end after 10 years?
 No, this is a permanent program funded with 1 cent of the existing motor fuel tax dedicated to city street projects.

 Can we do the work and be reimbursed?
-State Law (27-72-414) requires that the Arkansas State Highway and Transportation Department (AHTD) handle the construction contracts.
+State Law (27-72-414) requires that the Arkansas Department of Transportation (ARDOT) handle the construction contracts.
 As a result the City cannot be reimbursed for doing the work or for hiring a contractor to do the work.